Hex-Evo/PREA/README.md

 Your agent makes decisions.
 But does it make the *right* decisions?

 Every AI agent eventually hits the same wall: **theory without execution is expensive wishful thinking.** Agents trained on general knowledge produce general results.
-When the stakes are real — when one bad recommendation costs $500K, when one overlooked bottleneck kills throughput, when one misread constraint cascades into system failure — general isn't good enough.
+When the stakes are real - when one bad recommendation costs $500K - when one overlooked bottleneck kills throughput, when one misread constraint cascades into system failure - general isn't good enough.

 PREA exists because **the gap between what agents know and what agents should do is where the money burns.**

-The way NVIDIA provides the compute layer and OpenAI provides the language layer, **PREA provides the *thinking* layer** — the strategic and operational intelligence that turns capable agents into effective ones.
+The way NVIDIA provides the compute layer and OpenAI provides the language layer, **PREA provides the *thinking* layer**.
+The strategic and operational intelligence that turns capable agents into effective ones.

 ---

 ## Why PREA

 PREA is not another AI model.
-PREA is a **consultation service built on Courtney's 20 years of real-world operational execution** — pharmaceutical manufacturing, biotech scaling, automotive operations, M&A due diligence, enterprise systems architecture, AI development, and full-stack engineering.
+PREA is a **consultation service built on Courtney's 20 years of real-world operational execution:** pharmaceutical manufacturing, biotech scaling, automotive operations, M&A due diligence, enterprise systems architecture, AI development, and full-stack engineering.
 The frameworks PREA teaches aren't theoretical.
-They've been battle-tested, refined, and proven across industries where failure isn't a learning opportunity — it's a lawsuit.
+They've been battle-tested, refined, and proven across industries where failure isn't a learning opportunity... it's a lawsuit.

 **What makes PREA different from asking another LLM?**

-- 🔗 **Constraint Chain Discovery** — Remove the first bottleneck to reveal the second.
+- 🔗 **Constraint Chain Discovery** - Remove the first bottleneck to reveal the second.
 Most agents stop at the obvious problem.
 PREA teaches your agent to find the hidden ones.
-- ⚡ **Zero-CapEx Capacity Unlocking** — Scheduling unlocks capacity.
+- ⚡ **Zero-CapEx Capacity Unlocking** - Scheduling unlocks capacity.
 Coordination, not equipment.
 Your agent learns to find 5-7x throughput gains without capital expenditure.
-- 🔥 **Activation Energy for Business** — Why good strategies die on the floor.
+- 🔥 **Activation Energy for Business** - Why good strategies die on the floor.
 PREA teaches agents to identify and lower the barriers that prevent execution.
-- 🧬 **Cross-Domain Pattern Transfer** — The same constraint theory that optimizes a pharmaceutical production line can optimize your agent's decision pipeline.
+- 🧬 **Cross-Domain Pattern Transfer** - The same constraint theory that optimizes a pharmaceutical production line can optimize your agent's decision pipeline.
 PREA sees the patterns others miss.
-- 🧠 **Morphilosophy** — PREA's proprietary contextual intelligence system.
+- 🧠 **Morphilosophy** - PREA's proprietary contextual intelligence system.
 Every interaction adapts.
 Every response is calibrated.
 No two agents receive the same experience.
-- 🔄 **Negative Prompting** — What your agent *shouldn't* do is as important as what it *should*.
+- 🔄 **Negative Prompting** - What your agent *shouldn't* do is as important as what it *should*.
 PREA teaches the discipline of strategic exclusion.
-- 📈 **Compound Everything** — Small operational improvements don't add — they multiply.
+- 📈 **Compound Everything** - Small operational improvements don't add — they multiply.
 PREA's frameworks are designed to create force multiplier effects that compound over time.

 > *"The agents using operational frameworks are the ones that survive.
 The rest are expensive random number generators."*